Universal Freezing Transitions of Dipole-Conserving Chains: Analytic characterisation of strong fragmentation

+To prove strong fragmentation in $\mathcal{C}_{k-2}$ it is not necessary to understand the specific features of the largest Krylov subspaces in a given family of $(N,X)$ sectors, i.e.~the one entering the definition \eqref{eq:ratio1} of $r^{(d,k)}_{N,X}$.
+Indeed, our strategy is simpler: we aim to show that for any $\nu \in \mathcal{C}_{k-2}$, the largest Krylov sectors occupy an exponentially vanishing fraction of the corresponding symmetry sectors $(N,X)$, irrespective of their characteristics.

+We start by noticing that in $\mathcal{C}_{k-2}$ there still exist exponentially many FESs of the auxiliary chain $\tilde{S}$ that possess a nonvanishing fraction $f>0$ of frozen sites that are part of a type-1 blockage.
+This leads us to\\

+\textbf{Case 1:} The largest Krylov subspaces within a typical family of $(N,X)$ sectors in $S$ possess a nonzero fraction $f$ of frozen sites that are part of a type-1 blockage.\\

+By reasoning identical to the previous section we see that, in Case 1, $r_{N,X}^{(d,k)}$ is exponentially suppressed in $L$. \\

-The important difference with respect to before is that in the region of $\nu$ values considered here it is possible to have Krylov sectors with $f=0$, because the inequality in Eq.~(\ref{eq:fnonzerofornu}) doesn't hold anymore.
-Assume then $f=0$ and that there are no particles stacked on the two boundary sites of the FES of $\tilde{S}$.
-If we call $\rho_2$ and $\rho_3$ the density of particles that are separated from the closest particle to their right by respectively $k-2$ and $k-3$ holes, in the thermodynamic limit we must have
+Now we turn to the scenario in which $f=0$, which is possible because the inequality in Eq.~(\ref{eq:fnonzerofornu}) does not hold in $\mathcal{C}_{k-2}$.
+Assume that, in addition to $f=0$, there are no particles stacked on the two boundary sites of the FES of $\tilde{S}$ to which the Krylov subspace of $S$ in question is connected.
+If we call $\rho_2$ and $\rho_3$ the densities of particles that are separated from the next closest particle to their right by $k-2$ and $k-3$ holes respectively, then in the thermodynamic limit we have